Our Pages

-Because of anatomical differences, cystitis is nearly always a problem that affects women.
-It’s estimated that up to 20% of all women have at least one bout of cystitis a year but it would have to be said that many of those infections would be able to be self-corrected with a minimum of symptoms.
-At any one time nearly 5% of all women show high levels of bacteria in their urine meaning that they have a current infection.
+Because of anatomical differences, cystitis is a problem that nearly always affects women.
+It's estimated that up to 20% of all women have at least one bout of cystitis a year and, at any one time, nearly 5% of all women show high levels of bacteria in their urine meaning that they have a current infection.
+Urine is normally completely sterile until it exits the bladder into the tube that goes to the outside, the ‘urethra’.
+Bacteria get into the bladder by growing on and climbing up the urethral tube.
+Serious problems can develop when urinary tract infections don’t resolve as the infection can spread further up the urinary tract all the way to the kidneys.
+The bad bugs

 TOP | CONDITIONS TREATED A-Z or BY GROUP